EkoCommunications/UpstraUIKitAndroidSample/sharepost/readme.md

    EkoUIKitClient.feedUISettings.setPostSharingSettings(settings)
 ```

-as same as if you want to setting private community, public community or other user feed by assign value setting following this:
+as well as if you want to setting private community, public community or other user feed by assign value setting following this:

 #### Private Community
 `settings.privateCommunityPostSharingTarget`